ExplorViz-Archive/explorviz-backend-extension-comparison/README.md

 # ExplorViz Backend Comparison Extension

 This repository holds an extension for [ExplorViz Backend](https://github.com/ExplorViz/explorviz-backend) that enables the user to compare two application models.
+(Work-In-Progress)

 The related frontend extension is [explorviz-frontend-extension-comparison](https://github.com/ExplorViz/explorviz-frontend-extension-comparison).